Supporting asylum seekers and refugees to volunteer with us

 At Scouts, we want to create a welcoming environment for every volunteer.
 There are some particular aspects you should be mindful of when welcoming refugees and asylum seekers, such as potential cultural differences and language barriers.

-To avoid miscommunications, try to be as clear as possible about everything, and explain things in detail.
+Explain in detail: To avoid miscommunications, try to be as clear as possible about everything, and explain things in detail.
 Remember that something that might be obvious for you, might not be obvious for someone coming from another cultural background.

-Try not to make assumptions about what an asylum seeker or refugee will think, understand, or know about any given situation.
+Avoid assumptions: Try not to make assumptions about what an asylum seeker or refugee will think, understand, or know about any given situation.
 What we think we know may be based on inaccurate, cultural stereotyping and may cause barriers for them feeling accepted and welcome into Scouts.

-When making conversation, it might be ok to speak to someone about their home country and what they find different in the UK, but they might not want to talk about the reasons why they fled.
+Be sensitive: When making conversation, it might be ok to speak to someone about their home country and what they find different in the UK, but they might not want to talk about the reasons why they fled.
 This might be a personal and painful experience they might not want to share.

-Asylum seekers often have a low income due to their circumstances (which might include not being permitted to work), therefore you should also be aware of financial limitations.
+Be wary of costs: Asylum seekers often have a low income due to their circumstances (which might include not being permitted to work), therefore you should also be aware of financial limitations.
 With that in mind, you can proactively explore ways to reduce volunteering costs, such as waiving membership fees and offering expenses.

-Resources for leaders
+Resources for volunteers